cpapazaf/cpapazaf.github.io/_posts/2016-12-07-python-asyncio-process-monitor.md

 ---
 layout: post
 comments: true
-title:  "Start and monitor processes with python asyncio"
+title:  "Monitor processes with Python asyncio"
 date:   2016-12-07 19:00:02 +0100
 categories: python
 tags: python asyncio
 ---

-##Chalenge Definition
+## Chalenge Definition
-Use new [Python 3.5 asyncio][python-asyncio] to asynchronously spawn processes and monitor their status
+Use the new [Python 3.5 asyncio][python-asyncio] to asynchronously spawn processes and monitor their status

-##Prerequisites
+## Prerequisites
 Python 3.5

 ## Code